LingtongZhang/orp-sdk-php/ReadME.md

  restart the Apache Server<br>
 `sudo apache2ctl restart`

-for futher details you may want to have a look at http://wiki.ubuntuusers.de/Apache
+For further details you may want to have a look at http://wiki.ubuntuusers.de/Apache

 **2. enable PHP support**